 The Rifugio Antonio Locatelli/Dreizinnenhütte (2,405 m; pictured below) is one of the historical mountain huts of the Dolomites, built as early as 1882 (when the area was still Austrian).

-The location of the Locatelli hut commands possibly the most spectacular view on the ‘back’ of the Tre Cime – a sight so iconic and mesmerizing that one could just stop there and admire it for the rest of the day (see the picture at the top of the page).
+The location of the Locatelli hut commands possibly the most spectacular view on the ‘back’ (or, more accurately, the northern side) of the Tre Cime – a sight so iconic and mesmerizing that one could just stop there and admire it for the rest of the day (see the picture at the top of the page).

 But worth noticing here are also the geological features – for instance the tiny blue interglacial lakes just behind the hut (known as Laghi dei Piani; see image below) – and the view towards the north, with the Grossglockner (3,798 m; the highest mountain in Austria) and the Tauern chain (also in Austria) visible in the distance on clear days with their extensive glaciers.

-The hut can also be reached via more demanding trails from Sesto/Sexten through the beautiful Val Fiscalina/Fischleintal, or from the Lago di Landro/Dürrensee (in 3 hrs) via a very narrow and steep side valley.
+As anticipated above, the hut (and subsequent roundtrip) can also be reached via more demanding trails from Sesto/Sexten through the beautiful Val Fiscalina/Fischleintal, or from the Lago di Landro/Dürrensee (in 3 hrs) via a very narrow and steep side valley.